EQAR/deqar-docs/docs/DEQAR_overview.md

 ### Other Identifiers

 DEQAR also assigns DEQAR IDs to each agency's **Activities**.
 These identifiers, which can be found through the administrative interface, may be used instead of the activity name (pre-defined string values) to identify the report activity in each CSV or JSON object.
 Alternatively, an agency may wish to use its own local activity identifiers; in this case, the agency should supply through their local identifiers through administrative interface before using them for submission.
 Only one identifier should be provided for each assigned activity.
+(Please note that any changes to the agency's activities, other than purely editorial or technical changes, must be made through [Substantive Change Reports](https://eqar.eu/register/reporting-and-renewal.html#c1585).)

 Finally, DEQAR provides DEQAR IDs for standard values used for **Report Status** and **Report Decision**. [link??]
 These can be provided instead of the equivalent string values in CSV or JSON objects.